apideck-libraries/portman/README.md

   - **responseTests** : All response basic checks.
 - **extendTests**:  which refers the custom additions of manual created postman tests.
 - **contentTests**:  which refers the additional Postman tests that check the content.
-- **assignPmVariables**:  which refers to setting Postman collection variables for easier automation.
+- **assignVariables**:  which refers to setting Postman collection variables for easier automation.
 - **overwrites**:  which refers to the custom additions/modifications of the OpenApi/Postman request data.

 ### Portman targeting